Chapter 1 – About the Hospitallers / Chatelaines Office

 4. Creative Use of Deputies:

 Your are not required to have a Deputy for your Office.
 However, there are some benefits to having a Deputy or two.
-In paragraph 3.8 and 3.9 we discussed enthusiasm and recognising personal limitations.
+In our discussion of what an effective Chatelaine is, we covered enthusiasm and recognising personal limitations.
 As much as you would like to believe that you can . . . . . you can’t do everything!
 With a bit of luck, you will belong to a Group which is full of people willing to help you on a regular basis.
 Accept their offer for help!
 Essentially a Deputy is the person you are training as your replacement.
 In this regard your Deputy will be helping you with organising Demos for your local Group, helping with flyers, talking to newcomers, helping with newcomers at events, and many possibly act as the Gold Key in charge of the loaner wardrobe and loaner feasting gear.
-Thee is nothing in the rule book that limits the number of Deputies you decide you need.
+There is nothing in the rule book that limits the number of Deputies you decide you need.

 5. Office Heraldry: